sachinsu/sachinsu.github.io/work_journal/life.md

   - Short: Work in brief intervals, like 30-minute sessions.
 This Pomodoro technique makes tasks less daunting than facing hours of unbroken work.
   - Slow: Do the task slowly by working at a pace that allows full attention to the task at hand.

+- Dr. Sarin - Life saving tips
+  - Resolve not to take any medicine unless it is absolutely essential.
+  - If you are overweight or diabetic, or are born in a family with metabolic disorders, avoid alcohol.
+  - Get up and see the front, sides and back of your neck in the mirror.
+Look for skin tags, moles and black velvety lines, and remember them as well.
+  - Get SGPT test done and must be < 20
+  - If you are born into a family with diabetic parents, indulge in vigorous physical activity and avoid drinking to prevent diabetes.
+  - If there is a history of any cancer in your family, get all the members to undergo liver and metabolic health check-ups.
+If possible, genetic testing for cancers should be undertaken.
+  - If you have hypothyroidism, get tests for liver and metabolic health.
+Know your numbers: BMI, BP, LFT and lipids.
+  - Thyroid hormones contribute to and govern metabolic pathways and body composition.In obese people, good muscle mass indicates good thyroid function,especially in men.
+  - If you have hypothyroidism and are overweight, lose 10 per cent of body weight and check the likelihood of reducing the thyroxine dose.
+  - Sit up and shed excess weight to regain fertility and manliness.
+Remember, a broader waist may decrease your masculinity.
+  - Take gallstones seriously.
+Their occurrence portends metabolic diseases.
+All family members of patients with gallstones should get screened for liver health.
+  - Reduce the capacity of your stomach by avoiding to pack it to full.
+Also, try to consume low-calorie food.
+  - If you have acid reflux, get your routine health check-up done for reversible factors
+  - Get your body fat content checked.
+Maintain body fat content lower than 20 per cent if you are male and 28 per cent if you are female.
+  - Use stairs to remain healthy and fit and delay exit from life.
+Develop a habit of parking your car 500–1,000 metres away from your workplace.
+  - Learn about the fructose content of carbohydrates that you take.
+Choose the ones with low fructose content.
+Make these choices today.
+  - f you have high uric acid, get liver and metabolic health check-up.
+Calculate your sugar intake and reduce fructose intake.
+Try to keep uric acid normal through diet.
+  - Start practising fasting in any form.
+Short spells of starvation may rejuvenate you.
+  - Practise good dinacharya—early to bed and early to rise—practice fasting, light and early dinner.
+Work to achieve adequate and quality natural sleep.
+  - If you carry a red flag, try to achieve and maintain 5 per cent less body weight than the ideal body weight for your height.

+By Casey Means, I believe the United States would be a healthier, happier, more prosperous place if we replaced all those studies with these simple guidelines that will transform anyone’s health.
+Eat the following:
+    - Organic (ideally regenerative) unrefined or minimally refined fruits
+    - Organic (ideally regenerative) unrefined or minimally refined vegetables
+    - Organic (ideally regenerative) unrefined or minimally refined nuts and seeds
+    - Organic (ideally regenerative) unrefined or minimally refined legumes and beans
+    - Pasture-raised, organic, 100 percent grass-fed meats and organs, including elk, venison, bison, lamb, beef, pork, goat
+    - Pasture-raised, organic, 100 percent foraging poultry and eggs -Pasture-raised, organic, 100 percent grass-fed, ideally A2-strain dairy products like milk, cheese, yogurt, and kefir
+    - Wild, line-caught, small omega-3 fish, including mackerel, sardines, anchovies, and salmon
+    - Organic unrefined or minimally refined herbs and spices
+    - Organic minimally refined condiments, like vinegar, mustard, and hot sauce
+    - Organic (ideally regenerative) minimally refined fermented foods like sauerkraut, kimchi, yogurt, natto, tempeh, tofu, and kefir
+    - Reverse osmosis or charcoal-filtered water

+    - Cut processed and ultra-processed foods from your diet—particularly those that contain the following:
+        - Refined sugars of any kind
+        - Refined grains of any kind
+        - Refined industrial vegetable or seed oils of any kind

+    - Meal Sequencing
+      - Always order a salad filled with greens and some protein (egg, chicken, cheese) before eating a starchy entrée.
+Make sure the dressing has no sugar.
+      - Ask the waiter not to bring bread or chips before a meal.
+      - If your plate includes a starch (e.g., potato or pasta), protein (e.g., chicken or fish), and vegetable, start with the vegetable, then eat the protein, and then end with the starch.
+      - Eat a handful of nuts, a hard-boiled egg, or some chopped veggies about a half hour before sitting down to a meal or going to an event.
+      - Eat Earlier: Amazingly, the exact same meal will likely cause a lower glucose spike if it’s eaten in the morning instead of late at night.
+Our bodies are naturally more insulin resistant at night, so in a sense we get “more bang for the buck” by eating carbohydrates earlier in the day, when we can process them better.
+A study in the British Journal of Nutrition with healthy, normal-weight participants wearing CGMs showed that eating high-glycemic food later in the evening will cause a significant increase in both insulin and glucose levels compared with eating the exact same meal earlier in the day.
+In this study, evening meals were consumed at 8:30 p.m., and morning meals were consumed at 9:30 a.m.
+Avoid high-glycemic meals and desserts at night.
+      - Tighten the Eating Window: Eating in a narrower window during the day leads to lower glucose and insulin spikes compared to eating the exact same amount of food spread out over a longer period of the day.
+Time-restricted feeding (TRF) involves eating all your food and calories for the day in a limited window.
+To put TRF into practice, start by trying to limit the time when you eat to twelve hours (e.g., 8:00 a.m. to 8:00 p.m.), and then tighten the window to ten hours (e.g., 8:00 a.m. to 6:00 p.m.) and eventually to eight hours (e.g., 10:00 a.m. to 6:00 p.m.).
+As your body becomes more metabolically efficient through Good Energy living, TRF becomes easier because your body becomes more adept at processing stored fat for energy.
+      - Add Fiber to All Meals: Fiber slows digestion, promotes microbiome health, and lowers post-meal glucose rises.fiber sources included legumes, vegetables, fruit, and whole grains.
+Other good sources of fiber include chia seeds, flaxseeds, other nuts or seeds, avocados, beans, high-fiber fruits or vegetables, lentils, and tahini.
+Aim for at least 50 grams of fiber per day.
+      - Walk for at Least Fifteen Minutes After Meals: This simple step can reduce the glucose impact of your meal by up to 30 percent and is an unbelievably high-yield habit to incorporate after as many meals as you can.
+      - Human circadian biology primes us to be more insulin sensitive and generate more heat from metabolizing food in the morning instead of the evening.
+Overall, research suggests that we do much better by frontloading the day with food—especially higher carbohydrate foods—and stopping eating as early as possible in the evening.
+One study showed that eating food later in the evening (at 8:30 p.m.) caused a significant increase in both insulin and glucose levels compared with eating the exact same meal consumed in the morning (at 9:30 a.m.).